People living with HIV who know their HIV status

 Number of people living with HIV

-Note: Starting in 2019, countries with a population of more than 250 000 will report on this indicator by broad and detailed age and sex groups within their national Spectrum estimation file.
-Those indicator results will get imported into the Global AIDS Monitoring reporting tool directly from the final national Spectrum file, along with all other Spectrum-based indicators.
-Reporting on the indicator for cities and/or other administrative areas of importance will be done into the Global AIDS Monitoring reporting tool.
+Note: Countries with a population of more than 250 000 will report on this indicator by broad and detailed age and sex groups within their national Spectrum estimation file.
+Those indicator results will be obtained directly from the final national Spectrum file, along with all other Spectrum-based indicators.
+Reporting on sub-national data for the indicator will be done in the Global AIDS Monitoring reporting tool.
 If a country has sub-national estimates developed using Naomi, these data will be obtained directly from the final Naomi file.

 For the denominator.
 Estimation models such as Spectrum are the preferred source for the number of people living with HIV.
 If models other than Spectrum are used, documentation of the estimation method and uncertainty bounds should be provided.

 On case surveillance methods.
 An HIV case surveillance system is considered to be functioning well if reporting from all facilities providing confirmatory HIV testing, care and treatment services has been in place since at least 2015, and if people who have died, been lost to follow-up or emigrated are removed from the numerator.
 Only confirmed HIV diagnoses should be counted, although countries should be sure to adjust for reporting delays by including an estimate of the number of people diagnosed but not yet reported during the latest calendar year (if necessary).
 Mechanisms should be in place to deduplicate individuals diagnosed and reported multiple times or from multiple facilities.

 For countries with robust case surveillance and vital registration systems, the number of people who know their HIV status can be derived using the Case Surveillance and Vital Registration (CSAVR) HIV prevalence estimation tool in Spectrum.
 A similar estimation method is available through the European Centres for Disease Control (ECDC) HIV modelling tool (https://ecdc.europa.eu/en/publications-data/hiv-modelling-tool).
 Estimates from other country-specific approaches to modelling this count that are based on case surveillance and clinical data may also be reported where these methods have been peer-reviewed and published.

 Estimates of knowledge of HIV-positive status that are based only on self-reported knowledge of status or on historical household population survey data about testing history should not be reported.